August 28, 2020 8 min read

 On the other side of the spectrum from single vineyard wines, come the blends or cuvée wines.
 Again, this is typically not mentioned on the label, although, we at Lucky Rock are damn proud to display the “County Cuvée” on our label and even tell you which counties in California we blend from and the percentage of grapes from each county.
 Blended winescan be made using estate fruit and sourced fruit, and, by far and wide,comprise most of the wine market.
 Because there are so many different cuvée wines out there, there is a wide range of quality.
 While single vineyard wines can be better for aging and generally are saved for more special occasions, cuvées are your everyday drinking wines and made to be soft and smooth and consumed right after you buy them.
 So our recommendation is to find a couple of producers that you like.

 Disclaimer: Not to be confused with “Red Blend”, which typically goes on the label instead of a varietal for a wine that has less than 75% of any grape (That is a whole other article).

 Hopefully, these explanations will help you better select the best wine on your next trip to the grocery store.
 If anything, you can ask better questions of the wine steward and they should be able to point you in the right direction.
-If you have any more key terms that you would like “demystified”, let us know and we will run another blog on the subject.
+If you have any more key terms that you would like “demystified", Drop us a comment below and we will expand this Blog.